Skip to content

 Import re

-1import re
+import re

 Import json

-1import json
+import json

-No alias in this example.
+No alias is needed in this example.